 Play the animation from the beginning or from the frame being edited.
 Shortcut 'P'.
-Use the Ctrl key to preview the current frame being edited.
+Preview the current frame being edited by clicking the Play button while holding the Ctrl key, or using shortcut Ctrl+P. The <> keys can be used to step through frames while in preview mode.
 Stop playing the animation and return to the current frame being edited.
 Shortcut 'S'.
 Clicking anywhere on the editing canvas will also have the same effect.
 Loop the animation when playing so that it starts playing from the beginning when it reaches the end.
 If unselected, the player will stop when it reaches the end of the animation and the screen will return to the current frame being edited.
 When selected, the Stop button must be clicked to stop the player.
 Set the playing speed of the animation.
 The frame rate in frames per second (fps) can be seen by hovering the cursor over the bar or when changing the value.
 The value ranges from 7 fps (slow playing) to 33.3 fps (fast playing).
 When exporting an animation as an animated Gif or AVI video, this value will be used to set the frame rate of the exported file.
 The value persists after closing and reopening the program.
 The value can be changed in small increments by using the arrow keys after clicking the control.
 A good tip for making good animations is to make the movement of figures smooth by making small movement between frames so that you can set the frame rate quite high.
 The default value is 12 fps since this results in fairly smooth movement without requiring very small movements and a large number of frames.
 If using inbetweening then the playing speed can be set higher without the need to create very small movements between frames.
-2.3.
-Creating Figure Types A new figure can be built using the figure builder window.
-Click 'Create Figure Type' in the File menu to open the figure builder window or click the Edit Figure button to edit the selected figure.
-Click 'New' in the figure builder to start a new figure.